Ian Chappell © Getty Images

 In spite of the image of Chappell as an aggressive, often severely acerbic cricketer, as a captain he was of the empowering rather than the screaming, bellowing sort.
 He realised very early that eleven hands were better than one.
 His players were all professionals, to be respected, trusted and backed.
 Two particular instances give a clear picture of his methods.

 Tony Dell, the Queensland fast bowler, made his debut under Chappell in the latter’s very first Test as captain.
 Knowing the straight talking hard-nosed reputation of the skipper, Dell was more than apprehensive to approach him and was a bundle of nerves as he went into the field.
 To his surprise and relief, Chappell spoke to him with remarkable calm, soothing his nerves and easing him into the action.
-In the end, Dell finished with two for 32 from 16 overs in the first innings and three for 65 from 27 in the second.
+In the end, Dell finished with 2 for 32 from 16 overs in the first innings and 3 for 65 from 27 in the second.

 The other example is of Ross Edwards.
 Australia were playing MCC at Lord’s and there were a number of slips and other close in fielders.
 Edwards was the only one in front of the wicket at cover, and he found John Jamieson hitting Lillee square on the off side.
 He asked Chappell why he was not putting him squarer.
 Chappell’s answer was, “Rosco, if you think you should bloody well go squarer, go squarer.
 You’re the cover specialist in the team.
 I’ve got a few other things to think about other than looking after you all the time.”
 Offensive as it sounded to Edwards at first, he realised that his captain had given him a free rein.
 “Chappelli demonstrated complete trust in you and your capacity to perform.”